Hanoch Milwidsky and Olesya: Investigation of Blackmail Claims, Blocked Testimony, and Political Cover

 Three Images - One Face

-The collage distributed by Milwidsky’s opponents is relevant as the material around which the blackmail version emerged.
-On the left are beach selfies with identifying features marked; on the right are a WhatsApp message and an intimate image; at the bottom is a photograph of the same person with Prime Minister Netanyahu at an official meeting.
+The collage distributed by Milwidsky’s opponents was the material at issue in his blackmail claim.
+On the left: beach selfies with identifying features marked.
+On the right: a WhatsApp message and an intimate image.
+At the bottom: a photograph of the same person with Prime Minister Netanyahu at an official meeting.

-The Seventh Eye’s court account from April 16, 2025, placed this collage inside the proceeding.
-Milwidsky claimed that the photograph was a fake and a blackmail tool, while Rafaeli’s attorney Dudi Parhiya asked him a different question in the Lod District Court: whether the image was a frame from a video that, according to the defense version, he himself had sent to A. Milwidsky answered: “Nonsense,” denying both the authenticity of that version and the photograph’s connection to sexual relations with A.
+The Seventh Eye’s court account from April 16, 2025, reported that the collage was discussed in the proceeding.
+Milwidsky claimed the photograph was a fake and a blackmail tool.
+In the Lod District Court, Rafaeli’s attorney Dudi Parhiya asked whether the image was a frame from a video that, according to the defense version, Milwidsky himself had sent to A. Milwidsky answered, “Nonsense,” denying that version and any connection between the photograph and sexual relations with A.

 In the photo, Hanoch sends himself from his phone to Olesya while his wife and children are in the next room.